Cuernavaca: Salto de San Antón / St. Anthony Waterfall

 The Salto de San Anton is a large ravine with a thin but tall waterfall located in the neighborhood of San Anton Analco on the west side of Cuernavaca.
 The waterfall is 36 m high, with its water coming from a small tributary of the Zempoala River.
 The vertical walls of the ravine are of basalt and broad-leafed vegetation grows in nooks and crannies of the stone.
 A series of stairs and platforms have been built to enable access to the waterfall area from the park above.
-The area is a popular place to purchase potted plants.

 Museo Morelense de Arte Contemporáneo Juan Soriano

 The Juan Soriano Museum of Contemporary Art is located east of downtown near the Adolfo López Mateos Market in Colonia Amatitlan.
-The museum opened amidst controversy on June 8, 2018, and includes a collection of 1,200 paintings, sculptures, drawings, and photographs, including a permanent collection of works by the artist Juan Soriano.
+The museum opened amidst controversy on 8 June 2018, and includes a collection of 1,200 paintings, sculptures, drawings, and photographs, including a permanent collection of works by the artist Juan Soriano.
 The museum was designed by the architect Javier Sanchez and it cost 300 million pesos (US$15 million) to build.